horizontalsystems/unstoppable-wallet-android/README.md

 ![Header](/Images/BankWalletAllTabs-X-Mockup.jpg)

 The BANK wallet has been designed for everyone.
-You don't need to understand the inner workings of crypto currencies to be able to use it on daily basis and participate in this economy.
+You don't need to understand the inner workings of cryptocurrencies to be able to use it on daily basis and participate in this economy.
 Check out all BANK wallet screens [here](https://scene.zeplin.io/project/5b167c731d079e4122e946b7).

 ## Independent & Decentralized